chrisjen83/k3s-labs/Docker/README.md

 ```

-Next we will pull the container image from DockerHub.
-Use the below command to run the EC Metadata Search web server
+Next we will pull a container image from DockerHub.
+Use the below command to run the ECS Metadata Search web server

 ```
 # docker run -d --rm -p 5000:5000 chrisjen83/ecs-meta-search:v1